 All IntCDC early career researchers as well as advanced master’s students of the institutes involved in IntCDC are eligible to apply.

-The IntCDC Master’s Thesis Grant aims to encourage excellent master’s students to pursue an academic career by supporting independent master’s thesis research.
-We award up to two IntCDC Master’s Thesis Grants per year.
+The IntCDC Master’s Thesis Award aims to encourage excellent master’s students to pursue an academic career by supporting independent master’s thesis research.
+We award up to two IntCDC Master’s Thesis Awards per year.

 All master’s students who are writing their master’s theses at one of the institutes involved in IntCDC are eligible.
 Candidates must be nominated by their thesis advisors.